BUILD A MAGIC BOND WITH YOUR HORSE

 Connect with your horse

-Be able to claim your personal space without offending the horse
+Be able to claim personal space without offending the horse

 If we want a great partnership with our horse, it`s important that we take leadership in a way that is natural and comfortable for the horse to understand.

-I share tips to success when leading and how to teach your horse to follow the slack.
+You will get the path to success when leading off body language and learn how to teach your horse to follow the slack.

 Communicate with body language